laurelschwulst/elventy-laurel/e/talk-university-of-tennessee.md

 date: 2024-02-26
 location: Knoxville, TN
 venue: University of Tennessee
-subtitle: at the University of Tennessee
+subtitle: talk at the University of Tennessee
 medium:
   - talk
 type: project